m3verma/m3verma.github.io/Python/Learning_Python/Chapter_6.md

 The net effect is that the variables a and b wind up referencing the same object (that is, pointing to the same chunk of memory).
 This scenario in Python—with multiple names referencing the same object—is usually called a shared reference (and sometimes just a shared object).
 Note that the names a and b are not linked to each other directly when this happens; in fact, there is no way to ever link a variable to another variable in Python.
 Rather, both variables point to the same object via their references.

+### Shared References and In-Place Changes

+There are objects and operations that perform in-place object changes—Python’s mutable types, including lists, dictionaries, and sets.
+For instance, an assignment to an offset in a list actually changes the list object itself in place, rather than generating a brand-new list object.

 * * *